leonjmac/refinerycms-image-slideshows/readme.md

 * Check out our [Website](http://refinerycms.com/)
 * Documentation is available in the [guides](http://refinerycms.com/guides)
 * Questions can be asked on our [Google Group](http://group.refinerycms.org)
-* Questions can also be asked in our IRC room, [#refinerycms on freenode](irc://irc.freenode.net/refinerycms)